What does running look like if you’re not training? Here are 5 reasons why running when you’re not training is GREAT for you!

 I don’t feel like running?
 No problem.
 I don’t have to worry about making the miles up at the next run, or struggling to hit my weekly goal.
 I’ve simply ran when I wanted to, or rested when I didn’t want to.

-I can run 10-15 miles a week and not worry about loosing my fitness.
-I can cross train or just do strength training for the week and all is great in the world.
+I can run 10-15 miles a week and not worry about losing my fitness.
+I can cross-train or just do strength training for the week and all is great in the world.
 I can see and use it as more of a form of self care.

 No fear of workouts that make you sore the next day